Well, well, what do we have here? If it isn't me.

 "Okay, baby bro, that's enough TV for you", he declared and turned off the device.

 Gaara turned to look at him as if he'd slaughtered a herd of innocent ducklings.
-Which in itself was a clear symptom of something or other clouding his head, as the man would normally not have given two shits about dead ducklings, let alone a television drama.
+Which in itself was a clear symptom of something clouding his head, as he would normally not have given two shits about dead ducklings, let alone a television drama.

 "What the hell are you high on?"
 Kankuro grunted, shaking his head.
 Gaara frowned, as if not entirely sure himself.